iona-b/blog-posts/Recursion Revealed/README.md

 recursiveReverseString("hello");
 ```

-We can also add some console.logs to really see what's happening:
+We can also add some console.logs to see how the string changes with each call:

 ```javascript
 function recursiveReverseString(string) {